keboola/connection-docs/flows/index.md

 {: .image-popup}
 ![Task Parameters](/flows/task-parameters.png)

-- If you need to temporarily skip something, enable the **Component Enabled** flag.
+- If you need to temporarily skip something, activate the **Component Enabled** flag.
 The task will then be excluded from the flow.

 - If you are working with APIs that are inconsistent or prone to frequent errors, consider enabling the **Continue on Failure** flag.
 Each phase (or step) of the flow will only run successfully if all jobs within that phase complete successfully.
 If a phase fails, no subsequent phases will continue.
 However, enabling this flag for each task (off by default) allows the flow to continue to subsequent phases, ending with a warning status if errors are encountered.